michaelyinopen/control-flow-practise/README.md

 ## Syntax
 use nullable reference type and have constructors to initialize non-nullable properties, because cannot use C# 9 features like record type

+## Functional Programming
+Just use `Result` and some version of `Unit`.
+Yes the maps, binds are missing, and code is imperitive.
+But it has not become second nature for me to write those, so i go with the easy way, while leveraging the clarity that `Result` provides.

+## Data storage
+Each accepted request has an entry, regardless of successful or fail.\
+Each raw request is an entry.\
+Each raw response is an entry.\
+WarrantyProof is separated.

+Two databases: budget and comprehensive.

+Have dateTime column.\
+Log style, keep all accepted requests.\
+Need a head table? to record the latest correct result?
+No.\
+Saving raw request and raw response are write only operations, and will not be concerrency blocked.\
+Raw request and raw resposne can be correlated by requestId.\
+Concurrency will be last write wins.

+# todo

+add index to databases
+naming warranty request/ esternal party request